abuabdojoker/MA-Framwork/README.md

 # MA-Framwork
-This Is The FrameWork By Mohmaed Abdul Almonem For Php With Controler Panle
+This Is The FrameWork By Mohmaed Abdul Almonem For Php With Controle Panle